-An intervention is a collective effort by those who care about a person engaged in a pattern of addictive behaviors.
+Intervention is a powerful tool families can use to help their addicted love one enter treatment.
 The ultimate goal is to get the person to begin treatment for the addiction.
 A part of achieving that goal is an open discussion of the addiction and its negative effects on the individual, as well as upon each member of the intervening group.
+When a loved one’s addictive behaviors continue in spite of negative consequences, an intervention may be the best way to get him the treatment he needs.

 The Intervention Decision